"Yay another survey". Not said by everyone but said by a lot of people.

 The thank you page at the end of a survey is often an afterthought.
 It's overlooked.
 It's the standard blah end page you use on all of your surveys, isn't it?

 Here's another opportunity to further engage respondents and have them end their survey-taking experience on a good note.

 We like to thank participants, invite them to join our panel, and tell them exactly how much cooler they are for taking our survey.

 The market research industry and online surveys often get a bad rap for being boring and stuffy.
 At Drive Research we like to challenge the status quo of the industry by working to make our online surveys more fun and engaging for respondents.

-Respondent engagement is always top of mind for our team.
+Making online surveys more engaging for respondents is always top of mind for our team.
 If respondents are not willing to offer feedback and take part in online surveys, our industry would not exist.
 It is important to keep these tips in mind when you launch your next online survey.

 Respondent engagement must stay top-of-mind when writing and designing your survey.
 If the survey is engaging respondents are more likely to complete the entire survey, offer truthful responses, and type more.

 Drive Research is a national market research company specializing in online surveys such as customer surveys, employee surveys, PR surveys, brand equity surveys, and more.
 Our team completes full-service online survey projects including survey design, programming, fieldwork, and analysis.